Prajyotc/Exploratory_Data_Analysis_On_Netflix_Original_Films_And_IMDB_Scores_Using_Python/README.md

-# Exploratory Data Anlysis On Netflix Original Flims & IMDB Scores
+# Exploratory Data Analysis On Netflix Original Films & IMDB Scores

 ## Database:
 •	Dataset was taken from Kaggle.